25th Air Defence Division (Russia): History

 The last interceptor unit of the corps, the 60th IAP at Dzyomgi, was merged with the disbanded 404th Fighter Aviation Regiment in August 2000 and inherited the latter's traditions to become the 23rd Fighter Aviation Regiment.
 In addition to the 23rd IAP, the division was reduced to two S-300P surface-to-air missile regiments near Komsomolsk-on-Amur and Khabarovsk, and a radio-technical brigade headquartered at Khabarovsk.
 The division, then commanded by Major General Andrey Yudin, included the 23rd Fighter Aviation Regiment with Su-27SM at Dzyomgi, the 1529th Guards Anti-Aircraft Missile Regiment at Khabarovsk (S-300P), the 1530th Anti-Aircraft Missile Regiment at Komsomolsk-on-Amur (S-300P), and the 45th Radio-Technical Brigade at Khabarovsk in 2008.

 Under the Serdyukov reforms, the division was reorganized as the 11th Aerospace Defence Brigade in 2009, with the 23rd IAP becoming a component of an aviation base.
 At the same time, the 11th Air and Air Defence Forces Army was reorganized as the 3rd Air and Air Defence Forces Command.
 The 203rd Anti-Aircraft Missile Brigade of the Ground Forces at Birobidzhan was transferred to the 11th Aerospace Defence Brigade under the reforms, reorganized as the 1724th Anti-Aircraft Missile Regiment and equipped with the S-300V4.
 The reforms were partially reversed in 2015 with the reversion of the brigade to its division designation and the command to its army designation, but the 23rd remained under the 303rd Mixed Aviation Division.
 Open source data from this period records that the 1529th Guards and 1530th Regiments both had three battalions with a total of 24 S-300PS launchers per regiment, and the 1724th two battalions of S-300V.
 The brigade also included the 39th Radio-Technical Regiment at Khomutovo, Yuzhno-Sakhalinsk on Sakhalin.

 In 2018, it included the 1529th Guards (Khabarovsk), 1530th (Komsomolsk-on-Amur) and 1724th (Birobidzhan) Anti-Aircraft Missile Regiments, and the 343rd Radio-Technical Regiment at Khabarovsk.
 That year, the 1724th was relocated to Sakhalin, where it received the S-400 by 2021.
 This completed the rearmament of the three regiments of the division with the S-400.

-The division was has been commanded by Colonel (promoted to Major General 18 February 2021) Igor Valeryevich Nikitin since 2019.
+The division has been commanded by Colonel (promoted to Major General 18 February 2021) Igor Valeryevich Nikitin since 2019.